spirali/qit/docs/source/domains.rst

    .. py:method:: generate()

-   Return the generator of the domain if domain is generable, otherwise throws an exception.
+   Returns iterator that calls the generator of the domain if domain is generable, otherwise throws an exception.

+   .. py:method:: generate_one()

+   Returns generator of the domain if domain is generable, otherwise throws an exception.

    .. py:method:: is_generable()